Boston College MHA Program Virtual Information Session

 Rebecca: Hi everyone, I’m Rebecca, I currently work at Brigham’s women’s hospital as a senior project manager in the finance department.
 I am currently in my last class right now, and I am so excited.

-Emily: Ok, thank you so much, both to Rebecca and to Bazel, we may have one more joining, Andrina, and we’ll let her introduce herself when she gets on.
+Emily: Ok, thank you so much, both to Rebecca and to Basel, we may have one more joining, Andrina, and we’ll let her introduce herself when she gets on.
 Thank you so much, and what we’ll start to do is just go through some details about the program, hear a bit more from our students and then we’ll make sure to spend plenty of time on Q&A.

 So, the Boston College MHA is housed in the Woods College of Advancing Studies.
 There’s a number of particular, or unique colleges here on campus, and they are all part of the BC experience.
 Woods College is one of the oldest colleges here at Boston College.
 And we’re very focused on preparing degree programs that really serve the needs of busy working professionals.